Join us for the

 Entry on the day of the event

 Both the maze and under 8’s course will welcome entries on the day of the event.
-A minimum gold coin entry fee for each course will be collected (which will be donated to The Children’s Hospital at Westmead).
+We ask that entrants please donate a minimum gold coin entry fee for each course (which will be donated to The Children’s Hospital at Westmead).

 Limited entry on the JUST FOR FUN courses will be available on the day of the Bandaged Bear BOOST.
 Enter online before the closing date to be sure of your ticket.
-Event day entry fees will be $10 extra per head on top of the online fees.
 Cash or card on the day please.

 Please note that entry on the day participants will not be included in the Participation Awards.